AT1693/Traffic-Signs-Detection/README.md

         (1, 0, 1, 1): 'Turn Back', # turnBack
     }

 The sign_lookup matrix is defined to distinguish between ahead, back, left and right showing traffic signals.
 The algorithm can be used to define other traffic signs also.
 Video is captured using a webcam and output window is generated after initial code run.
+Test it on the sample images. currently works on these four signs, you can add up more sign matrices and also define functions for traffic signals.

     Compiled on Python 3.6.2